 Public Perception and dynamics

 When a K-pop idol enters acting, the spotlight is immediate.
-The attention often goes beyond the role itself and turns into a wider conversation shaped by fandoms, critics, and casual viewers.
+The support is immediate, so is the criticism.
+Sometimes the attention often goes beyond the role itself and turns into a wider conversation shaped by fandoms, critics, and casual viewers.
 Because of this visibility, both positive support and negative reactions can spread quickly and influence how the project is discussed online.
+Kpop Idols usually have already established fandoms and anti fan fandoms.

-At the same time, public relations efforts can play a role in managing perception and steering the narrative.
-In today’s digital environment, attention and messaging together can significantly impact how idol-led projects are received.
+Public relations efforts can play a significant role in managing perception and steering the narrative, whether it be positive or negative.
+In today’s digital environment, people are easily influenced by the posts online that can significantly impact how idol led projects are received among the Viewers.
 Viewers should also be mindful of their words.

 criticism is part of any creative work, and it should be welcomed when it’s about the performance.
 But there’s a clear line between reviewing someone’s work and attacking them personally.
 Constructive feedback adds value, hate does not.